Alt-right pipeline: Process

 Use of the internet allows individuals with heterodox beliefs to alter their environment, which in turn has transformative effects on the user.
-Influence from external sources such as the internet can be gradual so that the individual is not immediately aware of their changing understanding or surroundings.
+Influence from external sources, such as the internet, can be gradual so that the individual is not immediately aware of their changing understanding or surroundings.
 Members of the alt-right refer to this radicalization process as "taking the red pill" in reference to the method of immediately achieving greater awareness in The Matrix.
 This is in contrast to the gradual nature of radicalization described by the alt-right pipeline.
 Many on the far-right recognize the potential of this radicalization method and actively share right-wing content with the intention of gradually radicalizing those around them.
-The use of racist imagery or humor may be used by these individuals under the guise of irony or insincerity to make alt-right ideas more acceptable.
+The use of racist imagery or humor may be used by these individuals under the guise of irony or insincerity to make alt-right ideas palpable and acceptable to newer audiences.
+The nature of internet memes means they can easily be recreated and spread to many different internet communities.

 YouTube has been identified as a major element in the alt-right pipeline.
 This is facilitated through an "Alternative Influence Network", in which various right-wing scholars, pundits, and internet personalities interact with one another to boost performance of their content.
 These figures may vary in their ideologies between conservatism, libertarianism, or white nationalism, but they share a common opposition to feminism, progressivism, and social justice that allows viewers of one figure to quickly acclimate to another.
 They often prioritize right-wing social issues over right-wing economic issues, with little discussion of fiscal conservatism.
 Some individuals in this network may not interact with one another, but a collection of interviews, internet debates, and other interactions create pathways for users to be introduced to new content.